 Audio (Signal, TimeData, FrequencyData)#

-The following documents the audio classes and arithmethic operations for audio data.
-More details and background is given in the concepts ( audio classes, Fourier transform, arithmetic operations).
+The following documents the audio classes and arithmetic operations for audio data.
+More details and background is given in the gallery (audio objects, Fourier transform, Arithmetic Operations).

 Classes: